 Take some Krylon Looking Glass spray paint and a spritzer bottle of clean water.

 Spray the item you are going to paint thoroughly with the water then immediately spray with the looking glass paint.

 Let it dry overnight and then repeat until you get the look you desire.

 Here is what my keys looked like after the first coat.

-Now it may not look exactly like some of the real mercury glass but it is really close and even though you will spend the money for the spray paint (which is over twice as much as what normal spray paints cost), you will use it over and over so it is worth it.
+Now it may not look exactly like some real mercury glass but it is really close and even though you will spend the money for the spray paint (which is over twice as much as what normal spray paints cost), you will use it over and over so it is worth it.